Accrington: Health

 The local hospital is Accrington Victoria Hospital however, as it only deals with minor issues, Accident and Emergency is provided by the Royal Blackburn Hospital.
 Other services are provided at the Accrington Pals Primary Health Care Centre and the Accrington Acorn Primary Health Care Centre.

 Media

-Local radio stations are BBC Radio Lancashire, Heart North West, Smooth North West, Greatest Hits Radio Lancashire, Capital Manchester and Lancashire (formerly 2BR), and Central Radio North West.
+The principal local radio station is Central Radio North West broadcasting on DAB across East Lancashire, providing local news, talk, and music.
+Accrington also falls in the coverage area of BBC Radio Lancashire, Hits Radio Lancashire, Greatest Hits Radio Lancashire, Smooth North West and Heart North West.

 Local news and television programmes are provided by BBC North West and ITV Granada.
 Television signals are received from the Winter Hill TV transmitter and one of the three local relay transmitters (Woodnook, Pendle Forest and Haslingden).

 The town is served by the local newspaper, Accrington Observer, which publishes on Fridays, and by the Lancashire Post and Lancashire Telegraph.

 Accrington dialect

 The dialect spoken in Accrington is part of the broader Lancashire dialect, which belongs to the larger category of Northern English dialects.
 This dialect has its roots in the Old English and Middle English languages, with influences from Old Norse due to the Viking invasions in the region.
 Features of the Accrington dialect include pronunciations, vocabulary, and grammatical structures that distinguish it from other dialects in the Lancashire region.

 Vocabulary specific to the Accrington dialect may include words such as "ginnel" (a narrow passage between buildings) or "snap" (referring to a packed lunch or a meal taken to work).

 In terms of grammar, the Accrington dialect may exhibit features common to other Northern English dialects, such as the use of "thee" and "thou" for "you" and "were" instead of "was" in certain contexts.
 Additionally, the Accrington dialect might display non-standard verb conjugations and a preference for certain sentence structures or word order.

 The Accrington dialect, like many local dialects, is subject to change and variation over time due to factors such as increased mobility, urbanization, and exposure to other dialects and languages.
 This may lead to a gradual loss or modification of certain dialect features and an increased convergence with more standardised forms of English.